 Reading Time: 5 minutes

-Drug and alcohol addiction therapy is one of the most important parts of addiction recovery and one of the options that best facilitate true change.
-Professional treatment and support is vitally important for anyone seeking to achieve and maintain addiction recovery for the long term.
+Drug and alcohol addiction therapy is one of the most important parts of addiction recovery and one of the options that can best facilitate true change.
+Professional treatment and support is important for anyone seeking to achieve and maintain addiction recovery for the long term.

 What is Drug and Alcohol Addiction Therapy?

 There are many different types of drug and alcohol addiction therapy.
 Different rehab programs are likely to offer their own blend of options, which they can include in a customized treatment plan to suit your individual needs.